Representatives issue delay exchange of Roberto Alvarado for Uriel Antuna

 “The reps are the ones who make things take time, they want their commissions of 10 percent of the value of the deal and then they charge the players another percentage.
 They are the main interested in the players moving from one team to another because they earn a lot of money with each transfer, that is why they warm the players’ heads: it is not convenient for the representatives to stay in one team for a long time ” , said to ESPN a source close to the negotiation.

 ESPN reported since last December 16 that there is already a total agreement between clubs and that Chivas will retain 50 percent of the federative rights of Antuna for a future transfer, the same as Blue Cross with half the pass of Alvarado for a next sale.
-Bargaining for Mayorga It is for a one-year loan with an option to purchase for La Maquina, which expires on December 31, 2022.
+Bargaining for Mayorga It is for one year on loan with option to purchase for La Maquina, which expires on December 31, 2022.

 For now, the ‘Louse’ Alvarado played 45 minutes on Monday in the victory of La Maquina 2-1 against Venados de Mérida in the first preseason game of the team led by Juan Reynoso, while the “Brujo” Antuna Y Mayorga They traveled with the Flock to Zacatecas to face Mineros on Wednesday as part of the duels to prepare the team led by Michel Leaño.